-Alongside this, she is developing a hip hop documentary set in India, with the wonderful Oscar- Nominated Smriti Mundhra and Jerry Henry as directors, and with BAFTA-winning filmmaker Shekhar Kapur (Bandit Queen, Elizabeth) and Oscar-Winning AR Rahman (Slumdog Millionaire) and the late Samir Bangara as executive producers.
+Alongside this, she is developing a hip hop documentary set in India, with the Oscar- nominated Smriti Mundhra and Jerry Henry as directors, and with the award-winning Shelby Stone and Derek Dudley (ID8 Multimedia) as producers.
 In 2020, the film was accepted into the prestigious Good Pitch India.

 In 2016, Sonita completed the BRITDOC’s Impact Producers Lab in Finland, and has carried the knowledge from this course onto her future projects, aiming to utilise the wide-reaching platform of film and television to make impactful change in our society.

-In 2020, Sonita produced a short film directed by award-winning director Ursula MacFarlane, celebrating the international nature of the UK's healthcare workforce, called International Health Service, and the comedy web-series Happy Epidemic – a pandemic-set story created by Jonathan Jude, made in aid of Age UK.
+In 2020, Sonita produced a short film directed by Emmy and BAFTA-nominated director Ursula Macfarlane, celebrating the international nature of the UK's healthcare workforce, called International Health Service, which was recently selected for the Grand Jury Award at the Oniros Film Awards New York.
+In 2020 Sonita also produced comedy web-series Happy Epidemic – a pandemic-set story created by Jonathan Jude, made in aid of Age UK.
+The series has been selected for several festivals including the Lighthouse International Film Festival and the Los Angeles Film Awards.

 Sonita is currently in post-production on her directorial debut, Voices From Isolation, a documentary looking at the UK's complicated relationship with its migrant communities.
-She has been selected to attend the prestigious CPH:Forum with Voices from Isolation in April 2021.
+She was selected out of 500 applicants to attend the prestigious CPH:Forum with Voices from Isolation in April 2021 alongside 35 other projects.
+She was also a panellist on a Q&A at Flatpack Festival in May 2021 discussing the film alongside campaigners for the Windrush generation, members of which feature in the film.

-Sonita is a vegan and lover of nature.
-She loves to visit Scotland for hikes and being amongst nature.
+Sonita is also vegan and lover of nature and loves to visit Scotland for hikes and being amongst nature.
 She is a mother of two beautiful children.
-Cooking is a real passion of hers and experimenting with various cuisines - most mornings her kids are woken by the smell of something delicious simmering or roasting!
-Sonita also has a passion for dance, as well as electronic music - and she loves Prince!
+Cooking is a real passion of hers and experimenting with various cuisines - most mornings her kids are woken up at 6am by the smell of something delicious simmering or roasting!

 After receiving his History degree at New York University, Raghav began his career composing articles for a London-based journal, which propelled his interest in writing and telling stories, and which became his springboard into the world of professional filmmaking.
 He graduated from the London Film School in 2013, where he specialised in directing and received extensive experience as a producer.